CatoTH/antragsgruen/README.md

 Antragsgrün
 ===========

-Antragsgrün 3 is the third generation of the Content Management System built for the german green party.
+Antragsgrün 3 is the third generation of the Content Management System built for the [German Green Party](https://www.gruene.de/) and the [German Federal Youth Council](http://www.dbjr.de/).
 It's a complete rewrite of the second generation and has some major advantages:
 * It's much more flexible on the structure of motions and wording.
 It even supports image uploading, e.g. for applications.
 * It supports multiple layouts for the website and the PDF-Export.